 Interactive workshops, from filming to African drumming

-Expected to open in April 2018, the Lakeside Centre which overlooks Southmere Lake and Thamesmead's iconic towers, is set to become the focus of cultural and community life for residents and visitors alike, offering:
+Expected to open in October 2018, the Lakeside Centre, which overlooks Southmere Lake and Thamesmead's iconic towers, is set to become the focus of cultural and community life for residents and visitors alike, offering:

-A planning application for the scheme has been submitted to London Borough of Bexley, the outcome of which we should hear in summer 2017.
+A planning application for the scheme was submitted to London Borough of Bexley and was approved in summer 2017.

 The much-loved venue first opened its doors as a bar and restaurant in 1971 and was visited by the Queen and the Duke of Edinburgh in 1980.